long con magazine is a canadian quarterly for art re. art.

 We encourage simultaneous submissions.
 If your work is accepted elsewhere, please withdraw it from our consideration as soon as possible.

-We encourage collective submissions, meaning works through which two or more artists create a shared response to another work of art or culture.
+We encourage collective submissions, meaning works through which two or more artists create a shared reply to another work of art or culture.
+You’ll find additional instructions for collectives throughout the submission form below.
 When artists create a series of responses to each other’s work, we call that ‘collaboration’ and publish it only through Collusion Books, our chapbook press for collaborative poetry projects.

 Contributor compensation is CAD$20—sent by e-transfer—regardless of form, number, or length of piece(s) contributed and regardless of number of members in a collective.
 We are working to increase this compensation.
 Like most other digital magazine, long con does not make a profit, and all of our editors work on a volunteer basis.

 Past contributors are not republished for one year, so please wait before submitting again.
-If we’ve published you as a solo artist but you wish to submit a collective piece (or vice versa), you may disregard this waiting period.
+If we’ve published you as a solo artist but you wish to submit a collective piece (or vice versa), please disregard this waiting period.

 Copyright always remains with you, the artist(s).
 Through contributor payment, long con purchases only the right to publish your work for the first time in periodical form.
 You don’t need our permission to re-publish or otherwise present your work after its inclusion in a long con issue.